ChainSafe/gossamer/docs/docs/usage/configuration.md

 # Configuration

-Gossamer consumes a `.toml` file containing predefined settings for the node from setting the genesis file, to the RPC/WS server, this file allows you to curated the functionality of the node instead of writing out the flags manually
+Gossamer consumes a `.toml` file containing predefined settings for the node from setting the genesis file, to the RPC/WS server, this file allows you to curate the functionality of the node instead of writing out the flags manually

 ## Full reference